 Source: Volkswagen

 The classic VW camper has always been a favourite.
-Now, with the ID.Buzz, you’ll get something similar to the classic look with an all-electric vehicle experience.
+Now, with the ID.Buzz, you’ll get something similar to the classic look with an all-electric campervan experience.

 The Volkswagen ID.Buzz is based loosely on the enduring VW design.
 It looks like the VW camper that you already know and love, but designed for the modern world and upgraded in several big ways.